-- No HR Strategy to respond to the long term development plans of the municipality - Inadequate staffing of IDP and Communication units - Records department does not comply with Archives Act.
+- No HR Strategy to respond to the long term development plans of the municipality - Inadequate staffing of IDP and Communication units - Records department does not comply to Archives Act.
 Limited space within Records Department. - Lack of control and misuse of municipal fleet. - Await reply from Council in respect of comments received from the Community.
 Insufficient funds for promulgation of By-Laws. - Replacing old computers with new computers.
 Increasing of end users.
-Budget constraints. - Lack of effective network monitoring tool. - GIS services acquired externally. - Old and unstable servers for Payday and Orbit. - Non compliance to the Occupational Health and Safety (OHS) Act.
-Budget constraints in supplying department with necessary Property Plant and Equipment (PPE), Signs and First Aid Boxes. - Accredited Service Providers. - Information sessions are held on a regular basis but employees do not attend the sessions and therefore they lack important knowledge. - Employees do not realize the real need for Medical examinations and are reluctant to undergo same.
-Late payment of service provider delaying the process. - Non-compliance to Employment Equity Act 55 of 1998. - Scarce skills impact on organogram. - Leave pre-approval versus actual capturing. - Finalization of job evaluation and wage curve. - Late reporting of incidents and accidents. - Occupational Health and Safety Plan not in place. - Inadequate basic Information Technology (IT) skills by end users. - Non-submission of documents to record department. - Council Portfolio Committees not functional except Finance Portfolio. - Late submission of items for packaging to Corporate Services. - Quarterly reports are not compiled according to the SDBIP. - Performance Management System Service Provider, provides poor service. - Lack of skill in PMS - Inconsistent Performance Management System on Managers and Service Providers.
+Budget constraints. - Lack of effective network monitoring tool. - GIS services acquired externally. - High telephone bill. - Limited communication. - Old and unstable servers for Payday and Orbit. - Non compliance to OHS Act.
+Budget constraints in supplying department with necessary PPE, Signs and First Aid Boxes. - Accredited Service Providers. - Informative sessions are held on regular basis but employees do not attend the sessions and therefore they lack important knowledge. - Employees do not realize the real need for Medical examinations and are reluctant to go.
+Late payment of service provider delaying the process. - Non-compliance to Employment Equity Act 55 of 1998. - Scarce skills- impact on organagram. - Leave- preapproval versus actual capturing. - Finalization of job- evaluation and wage curve. - Poor attendance of training sessions. - Late reporting of incidents and accidents. - Occupational Health and Safety Plan not in place. - Inadequate basic IT skills by end users. - Non-submission of documents to record department. - Council Portfolio Committees not functional excerpt Finance Portfolio. - Late submission of items for packaging to Corporate Services. - Quarterly reports are compiled not according SDBIP.

+- Performance Management System ,Service Provider, provides poor service. - Lack of staff in PMS - Inconsistent Performance Management System on Managers and Service Providers.

-COMMENT ON SUSPENSIONS AND CASES OF FINANCIAL MISCONDUCT FOR SEC 57 :
+COMMENT ON SUSPENSIONS AND CASES OF FINANCIAL MISCONDUCT:

-The former Municipal Manager and Chief Financial Officer (CFO) Mr M.E Ntsoane and Mr L.C Malema who was put by council on special leave on the 02nd of July 2014 for a period of six months and subsequently suspended pending an investigation and Disciplinary Charges.
+The former Municipal Manager and Chief Financial Officer Mr M.E Ntsoane and Mr L.C Malema who was put by council on special leave on the 02nd of July 2014 for a period of six months and subsequently suspended pending an investigation and Disciplinary Charges.